WASHINGTON -- To 1.3 million jobless Americans: The Republican Party wishes you a Very Unhappy New Year!

 Extending unemployment benefits is something that's normally done in a recession, and Republicans correctly point out that we are now in a recovery.
 But there was nothing normal about the Great Recession, and there is nothing normal about the Not-So-Great Recovery.

 We are emerging from the worst economic slump since the Depression, and growth has been unusually -- and painfully -- slow.
-Only in the past few months has the economy shown real signs of life.
-Job growth is improving but still sluggish, with unemployment hovering at 7 percent -- not counting the millions of Americans who have given up looking for work.

 An extension of long-term unemployment benefits should have been part of the budget deal between Rep. Paul Ryan, R-Wis., and Sen. Patty Murray, D-Wash., but wasn't.
 Democrats tried to offer an amendment that would extend the benefits for three months, and they identified savings elsewhere in the budget to pay for it.
 But House Speaker John Boehner refused to allow a vote on the proposal.